thalerjonathan/Towards-DDD-Haskell/phoenix/README.md

 - Haskell Microservices from first principles
 - Develop a framework like spring, for monoliths as well as microservices: chimera

-We need an interesting and complex domain
-- write a product vision of a referee assignment tool which can be used for SE project in WS 2022 (business rules, notifications of fixture changes,...)
-- do Event storming
-- do Story mapping
-- Define aggregates and contexts
-- Draw domain model

 Ideas
 - what about using Idris 2 and make use of dependent types?
 - BDD with haskell: types, quickcheck, dsl,...